 In fact, a decision from Love is likely still several months away.
 The most skilled post player in the high school ranks aims to choose between UCLA and North Carolina before his senior season begins.

 "I want to do it by November," Love said.
-"I want to be stress free for my season and then I can go out and play my best basketball."
+"I want to be stress free for my season."

 And when he does announce, it won't be at a shoe-affiliated event.